My new MINI back in 2013, pre-JCW

 A big FU to the snobby Facebook people who think my JCW isn't a real JCW!

-My next car will be an even more awesome one, the Mercedes AMG CLA 35:
+My next car will be an even more awesome one, likely the BMW M240xi: